rewlf2/magica_phaser_template/README.md

 `locahost:7777`

 The server-side is served at localhost:7788.
 Client should connect to port 7788 to interact with server, or you may change the configuration in server.js and related client-side script to chanag it.

+Check function getMysqlCon() for configuration on connection to MySQL database.